 So, you've decided to buy Bitcoin.
 That's great but… where will you store them?

 You know what a wallet is, don’t you?
 Yes, that’s right!
 The place where you store your hard-earned cash.

 Well, that’s how Bitcoins work… sort of.
-But instead you store your Bitcoins in a Bitcoin wallet.
-Bitcoin wallets are digital and are required for you to store, send and receive bitcoins.
+But instead, you store your Bitcoins in a Bitcoin wallet.
+Bitcoin wallets are digital and are required for you to store, send and receive the cryptocurrency in question.

 By the end of this guide, you will know what is the best Bitcoin wallet for you, and how to keep it safe.
 But first, let's talk about why security is so important in the world of digital cash!

 Choose only the safest top-rated crypto wallets and securely store your cryptocurrency.
 Here I have collected the most worthy ones according to our expert’s research, just take a look below.